Tammy Duckworth: 2014

-In the 2014 general election, Duckworth faced Republican Larry Kaifesh, a United States Marine Corps officer who had recently left active duty as a colonel.
-Duckworth defeated Kaifesh with 56% of the vote.
+In the 2014 general election, Duckworth faced Republican nominee Larry Kaifesh, a United States Marine Corps officer who had recently left active duty as a colonel.
+She defeated him with 56% of the vote.

 Tenure

 Duckworth was sworn into office on January 3, 2013.

 On April 3, 2013, Duckworth publicly returned 8.4% ($1,218) of her congressional salary for that month to the United States Department of Treasury in solidarity with furloughed government workers.

 On June 26, 2013, during a hearing of the House Oversight and Government Reform Committee, Duckworth received national media attention after questioning Strong Castle CEO Braulio Castillo on a $500 million government contract the company had been awarded based on Castillo's disabled veteran status.
 Castillo had injured his ankle at the US Military Academy's prep school, USMAPS, in 1984.